15 Comments

 3. That's nature telling us something's not right.
 Maybe the large monetary costs will get rid of GMOs and catch people's attention since the risk of humanitarian crisis hasn't.
 Monsanto biohazard site?

-4. Monsantogotohell says:
+4. blank Monsantogotohell says:

 Where is there a link to photographs of these weeds?